Best Western Gold Rush Inn

 Check Out Time: 11:00 AM | Check In: 3:00 PM | Online Reservations

-This Whitehorse, YT hotel offers excellent customer service and enjoys a central location close to attractions, shopping and the historic Yukon River waterfront.
-The Best Western Gold Rush Inn is also newly renovated, 100% non-smoking and features an on-site Elements Spa and Main Street location.
+This historic Whitehorse hotel offers excellent guest service and enjoys a central location close to attractions and shopping.
+The Best Western Gold Rush Inn is 100% non-smoking and features the Aveda approved Elements Hair Studio and Day Spa.

 Try a local brew and live music in the famous Gold Pan Saloon rated one of the Best Bars Across Canada by the Globe and Mail.

 Ready to see the city and enjoys its colorful history and nightlife?
-Just head outside to enjoy beautiful Yukon Territory scenery and indulge in outdoor adventure - like dog mushing, horseback riding, fishing, skiing, hiking the Chilkoot Trail and canoeing through the Canadian wilderness.
-If you want to see the sights, there's S.S.
+Just head outside to enjoy beautiful Yukon Territory scenery and indulge in outdoor adventure - like dog sledding, horseback riding, fishing, skiing, hiking the Chilkoot Trail and canoeing down the infamous Yukon River.
+If you want to see the sights, there's the S.S.
 Klondike, Old Log Church Museum, Klondike Gold Rush National Historical Park, Kluane National Park and the Alaskan Highway nearby, along with the Northern Lights at night.

-Business travelers will enjoy staying at this premier business hotel in Whitehorse, Yukon Territory close to all the major businesses and government offices.
+Business travelers will enjoy staying at this premier business hotel in Whitehorse as it is close to all the major businesses and government offices.
 We also offer modern and professional meeting and conference services.